In most cases, 2% is a very good APR, but this rate is usually only accessible to people with good credit.

 Average auto loan rates by lender

-The rates from banks tend to be good, and from credit unions even better.
+The rates from banks tend to be good, and from credit unions, the rates are even better.
 Some dealerships will finance their own loans, too.
 Here are some APR ranges from top lenders in the country:

 Some lenders have restrictions on the types of loans they will approve.
 For example, CapitalOne does not approve loans for vehicles older than 2006.
 Make sure you check with your lending institution if you have a particular vehicle in mind.